• トップページ

 • Kiln use and firing

-Not included in the price
+Not Included in the Course Fee

-• Food and drink
+• Food and drinks

-• Entrance fees to art galleries and museums
+• Entrance fees for galleries and museums

 About payment